-The material weaknesses will not be considered remediated until our remediation plan has been fully implemented, the applicable controls operate for a sufficient period of time, and we have concluded, through testing, that the newly implemented and enhanced controls are operating effectively.
-We currently expect to commence the remediation plan by documenting and implementing such plan, followed with testing such controls over time.
-We cannot predict the success of such efforts or the outcome of its assessment of the remediation efforts.
-Our efforts may not remediate these material weaknesses in our internal control over financial reporting, or additional material weaknesses may be identified in the future.
-A failure to implement and maintain effective internal control over financial reporting could result in a restatement of our financial statements and could cause us to fail to meet our reporting obligations, any of which could diminish investor confidence in us and cause a decline in the price of our common stock.
+The material weaknesses will not be considered remediated until a remediation plan has been fully implemented, the applicable controls operate for a sufficient period of time, and we have concluded, through testing, that the newly implemented and enhanced controls, provided we are able to obtain sufficient capital resources to cover the cost of our remediation plan, are operating effectively.
+A failure to implement and maintain effective internal control over financial reporting could result in errors in our financial statements that could result in a restatement of our financial statements and could cause us to fail to meet our reporting obligations, any of which could diminish investor confidence in us and cause a decline in the price of our common stock.